 Retention and disposal of personal data

-We publish a retention and disposal schedule which explains how long we keep different types of records and documents for, including records and documents containing personal data.
+We publish a retention and disposal schedule (this link will need updating to new schedule when agreed) which explains how long we keep different types of records and documents for, including records and documents containing personal data.
 Personal data is deleted or securely destroyed at the end of its retention period.

 Your right to access information about you